okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 	- Uses an auth Diffie-Hellman exchange to match the PSKs.
 	- Main Mode: Most secure.
 Provides complete security of the key exchange.
 	- Aggressive Mode: Uses half the exchanges in the key exchange process, but transmits some information in cleartext.
+2. IKE Phase 2
+	- The endpoints use the tunnel created in Phase 1 to negotiate ESP SAs.
+The ESP SAs encrypt the actual user data.
+	- After phase 2, the tunnel is created.

 ### IKE Key Exchange